mrpraj7488/VidGro/server/README.md

 ### Installation

-1. Clone and navigate to the server directory:
+1. Navigate to the server directory:
 ```bash
 cd server
 ```